-6 Configuring Cluster Resources and Constraints
+6 Configuring cluster resources and constraints

 Apart from the resources and constraints that you need to define for your specific cluster setup, Geo clusters require additional resources and constraints as described below.
-You can either configure them with the crm shell (crmsh) as demonstrated in the examples below, or with the HA Web Console (Hawk2).
+You can either configure them with the crm shell (crmsh) as demonstrated in the examples below, or with Hawk2.

 This chapter focuses on tasks specific to Geo clusters.
-For an introduction to your preferred cluster management tool and general instructions on how to configure resources and constraints with it, refer to one of the following chapters in the Administration Guide for SUSE Linux Enterprise High Availability:
+For an introduction to your preferred cluster management tool and general instructions on how to configure resources and constraints with it, refer to one of the following chapters:

-- Book "Administration Guide", Chapter 6 "Configuring and Managing Cluster Resources with Hawk2" - Book "Administration Guide", Chapter 7 "Configuring and Managing Cluster Resources (Command Line)"
+- Book "Administration Guide", Chapter 5 "Configuration and administration basics", Section 5.4 "Introduction to Hawk2" - Book "Administration Guide", Chapter 5 "Configuration and administration basics", Section 5.5 "Introduction to crmsh"